Perfect homemade dairy and egg free, vegan cinnamon rolls without a bread machine.

 At one point, I mastered bread machine cinnamon rolls.

-However, I was really motivated to start making better use of my beautiful, counter top 4.5 quart Kitchen Aid Mixer (affiliate).
+However, I was really motivated to make better use of my beautiful, counter top Kitchen Aid Mixer (affiliate).

 I’m happy to report that making cinnamon rolls in my Kitchen Aid turns out magnificently.

-And is as easy as making them in a bread machine.
+And it’s as easy as making them in a bread machine.

 Below is the recipe we use and some tips to make the easiest and most delicious cinnamon rolls…

-approved by my husband and kids with glowing review.
+approved by my husband and kids with glowing reviews.